-The Company must also grant the option a 2% NSR upon making the payment and share issuances described above, of which 1% may be repurchased at any time for a cash payment of US\$2 million.
+The Company must also grant the optionor a 2% NSR upon making the payment and share issuances described above, of which 1% may be repurchased at any time for a cash payment of US\$2 million.

 During the second quarter of 2014, the Company completed the option terms and had earned a 100% interest in the Akroma Property.
 The Akroma Property consists of two separate land packages, Dormaa and Wamfie.
 The Prospecting License for Dormaa is in good standing until May 10, 2018.
+The conversion of the Wamfie concession to a Prospecting Licence is still pending and there is no assurance that such conversion will be completed.